Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Many restaurants are already closed, but you can still find some gems among the surrounding street food stalls.
 Here, you can try delicious baozi (steamed buns), jiaozi (dumplings), and sweet candied fruit.

-You will also be around this area during the day when visiting the Yuyuan Garden.
+You will also be in this area during the day when visiting the Yuyuan Garden.
 That is the perfect moment to sample one of the many restaurants selling Dumplings and Xiaolongbao.

 Ⓜ️ From Huangpu District, it’s just a 14-minute walk to Yuyuan Garden